Easi Campers

 Here are some tips to save you money on your Scotland campervan holiday:

 • Avoid Peak Season: When summertime hits the UK, the number of motorhomes on the road skyrockets.
-Unfortunately, this means wild camping spots get busier, and campsite prices increase significantly!
-Visiting in spring, autumn, or winter will result in quieter overnight parking spots and lower campsite prices.
-If you want to travel around Scotland during summer, book early to find the lowest prices.
+Unfortunately, this means popular overnight parking spots and campsites get busier, and campsite prices can increase significantly.
+Visiting in spring, autumn, or winter will result in quieter overnight stops and often lower campsite prices.
+If you want to travel around Scotland during summer, book early to find the lowest prices — and remember that Scotland’s access rights don’t extend to motor vehicles, so always follow local parking rules and use managed sites where needed.

 • Free Can Be Fun!: Scotland is brimming with free activities that allow you to stick to your budget without compromising the fun factor.
-It’s a paradise for nature lovers and the perfect place to conquer impressive climbs and trails.
-Many other free activities include The National Museum of Scotland, The Falkirk Wheel, and The Helix.
+Many highlights include the National Museum of Scotland (free entry) and The Helix / Kelpies (free to visit).
+The Falkirk Wheel is also great to see, but note that boat trips are ticketed.

-• Compare Camper Rental Prices: Campervan rental prices vary from supplier to supplier depending on the model, age, features, and vehicle specifications.
-Rental costs can also fluctuate throughout the year.
+• Compare Camper Hire Prices: Campervan hire prices vary from supplier to supplier depending on the model, age, features, and vehicle specifications.
+Hire costs can also fluctuate throughout the year.
 Camper Champ can compare all these things instantly.

 • Get Cooking: Choosing a campervan with cooking facilities saves you a fortune in restaurants and cafes every night!
 It’s worth keeping some budget aside to try Scottish cuisines such as haggis, cranachan, and tablet.

-• Pick The Right Vehicle: Choosing an older model campervan is another way to lower rental costs.
+• Pick The Right Vehicle: Choosing an older model campervan is another way to lower hire costs.
 If you don’t need modern features and home comforts, save money and hire a cheaper camper.

 When is the best time to go campervanning in Scotland?